 The style of a review can be formal or neutral depending on the intended reader.
-This means that when writing a review, it is important to have in mind who is asking for it as the style will not be the same for a secondary school or a language magazine.
+This means that when writing a review, it is important to have in mind who is asking for it as the style will not be the same, for example, for a review written for a secondary school or one written for a language magazine.

-1. Carefully read the instructions before writing.
-In the instructions you’ll get a close idea of ‘what information is required’ and ‘what type of public is going to read it’.
+Carefully read the instructions before writing.
+In the instructions you’ll get a close idea of the information that is required and the type of public that is going to read your review.

 Keep it nice and interesting!

-Don’t forget that a nice and juicy variety of vocabulary and structures will make your review much more interesting and, although this doesn’t mean that it has to be absolutely highbrow (as the register will depend on who the review is addressed to), always check and double check for repetitions of words and structures that may result too simplistic.
+Don’t forget that a nice and juicy variety of vocabulary and structures will make your review much more interesting and, although this doesn’t mean that it has to be absolutely highbrow (as the register will depend on who the review is addressed to), always check and double check for repetitions of words and structures that may result too simplistic or repetitive.

 Checklist for reviews